mogtofu33/gitlab-ci-drupal/README.md

 Want some help implementing this on your project?
 I provide Drupal expertise as a freelance, just [contact me](https://developpeur-drupal.com/en).

-If you want to support this project, you can
+If you want to support this project, you can:

 - [<img src="https://www.drupal.org/files/images/buy_me_a_coffee.png">](https://bit.ly/34jPKcE)
 - Hire me as a freelance for any Drupal related work